Should we still be building roads? The case of the Montpellier West Bypass

 • François Mirabel – Professor of Economics

-Senior lecturer, former dean of the Faculty of Economics and professor of economics at the University of Montpellier.
-Specialist in transport and energy economics.
+Associate Professor, former Dean of the Faculty of Economics, and professor of economics at the University of Montpellier.
+Specialist in transportation and energy economics.

-Senior Lecturer in Economics at the University of Montpellier, co-host of Acrimed.
-Specialist in transport and media economics.
+Associate Professor of Economics at the University of Montpellier and co-director of Acrimed.
+Specialist in the economics of transportation and media.

 • Céline Scornavacca – Representative of the Autrecom collective

-Member of the Autrecom citizen collective and Vélocité Montpellier.
-Director of research at the CNRS.
+Member of the Autrecom citizens’ collective and Vélocité Montpellier.
+Research Director at the CNRS.

-Co-delegate of Shifters Languedoc-Roussillon.
+Co-representative of the Shifters Languedoc-Roussillon.
 General engineer specializing in energy and the environment.